 The extent to which fees can be charged without any service being provided will in future be regulated by law.
 Persons collecting mooring fees must identify themselves by producing a printed receipt.

 Shopping for food presents no problems along the coast or on the islands.
-All marinas and harbour have well-supplied supermarkets.
+All marinas and harbours have well-supplied supermarkets.
 However, during prolonged spells of bad weather there can be a shortage of fresh vegetables and bread on small islands which do not have a regular ferry service.
 Food prices are comparable to those in Europe.
 Restaurants can be more expensive on small islands.

 Fuel is easily available both on roads and in harbours.
 All types of petrol, including unleaded petrol, and diesel are available; however, unleaded petrol pumps and less common on piers.
 Petrol stations are temporarily closed for safety reasons when they are being supplied with petrol from tankers.